Revisiting the de Rham-Witt complex: The Case of a Cusp

 \begin{remark} The comparison map $c_{R}\colon W \Omega_{R}^{\ast} \rightarrow \WOmega_{R}^{\ast}$ need not even be a quasi-isomorphism.
 Note that we have a commutative diagram

-where the right vertical map is a quasi-isomorphism by virtue of Proposition \ref{CuspdRW}.
+where the right vertical map is a (quasi-)isomorphism by virtue of Proposition \ref{CuspdRW}.
 Consequently, if $c_{R}$ is a quasi-isomorphism, then the map $c'$ is also a quasi-isomorphism, and therefore induces an isomorphism $W\Omega_{R}^* \otimes_\Z^L \F_p \rightarrow W \Omega_{\F_p[t]}^* \otimes_{\Z}^L \F_p$ in the derived category of abelian groups.
 Using the commutativity of the diagram